 - Beyond ISO 14008: Monetary valuation of social impacts and human resources

-- What will ISO 14007 mean for LCA, Natural Capital Accounting, and sustainability assessment?
+- What does ISO 14007 mean for LCA, Natural Capital Accounting, and sustainability assessment?

 - What is the difference between the monetary valuation approaches in the EPS and Stepwise LCIA methods, and what does that imply?